Mr. D’s Study Tools

 Sometimes a professor will give you a list of people or terms that might be on the exam.
 If not, make your own list.
 You will prepare identifications from this list in a two sentence format.

-To write the book, the author had to leave out a lot of important people.
+- Sentence Two: To write the book, the author had to leave out a lot of important people.
 In this sentence, you need to tell why this person was important enough to be in the book.
-What did he/she do that was so important.
+What did he/she do that was so important?

 Write or type each of the identifications.
 When you can do one five times correctly without looking at the original, you have it.
 Cross it off your list.